-Wercker needs to be able to check out the code from your source control provider.
-Currently, both GitHub and Bitbucket are supported.
-This article describes how we retrieve the code and the various methods of how to set up repository access.
+Wercker needs to be able to check out code from your Git provider (GitHub, Bitbucket, or GitLab).
+This article describes how Wercker retrieves the code and how to set up repository access.

 You need to go to the settings page of your application; here you can find the repository access section.
 This wizard will migrate you from using werckerbot to using an SSH key pair.
 Read the above sections to see which method you can select.
 The wizard is similar to the add application flow presented in this section.